souhardya-ece/RISC-V-Reference-SoC-Tapeout-Program-week0/README.md

 ![image alt](https://github.com/souhardya-ece/RISC-V-Reference-SoC-Tapeout-Program-week0/blob/main/images/O5.png)

-Here one thing that need to be care of is that in each step functionality and specification is same means O1=O2=O3=O4=O5

-Then after the fabrication we use that chip in microconreoller.
+Here one thing that need to be care of is that in each step functionality and specification is same means O1=O2=O3=O4=O5 Then after the fabrication we use that chip in microconreoller that can be used in various application.

 ## Tools Installation:-